 Universities: harnessing their superpowers: a report for KPMG UK on universities, societal challenges and city-building, based on research conducted in Canada.
 It follows Connected Universities, Connected Cities, a shorter piece for KPMG on a new era of university-city partnerships.
 See coverage on Wonkhe.

 Mutual influence?
 Universities, cities and the future of internationalisation: a report for the British Council drawing on interviews I conducted with 25 senior university and city officials in four European cities.
-See also coverage in The Conversation and Times Higher Education.
+See also coverage in The Conversation and Times Higher Education, and a Forum article in Compare: A Journal of Comparative and International Education.

 Future of cities: universities and cities: an essay for the UK Government Office for Science on future cities and universities, looking at trends in cities in the next 50 years.